kSkip/QCMRead/README.md

 ## Compiling

+The QCMRead repository is provided as a self-contained project, requiring only linking the windows development libraries and providing the header files for the Win32 API.
+A C++ compiler for Windows is required.
+A Visual Studio 6.0 project file is provided thus making compiling easy if you wish to use Visual C++.

+A binary for QCMRead is also provided.
+It was compiled on 32bit Windows XP with Visual Studio 6.0.

 ## How to use
 #### Prerequisites
-You must have Windows XP, or higher to use QCMRead.
+You must have Windows to use QCMRead.
+It has only been tested on Windows XP, but should compile on Windows 95 or higher.
 You need an availble RS232 port for the datalink to the controller.
 A crossover RS232 cable is required.
-Insure the baud rate of the controller is set 9600 (this is the max for this model).
+Insure the baud rate of the controller is set 9600 (this is the max for this model), and the hard coded rate in the source.

 #### Starting
 Then upon starting you with be greeted with a dialog prompting